sofascore/purgatory/docs/README.md

 ```

 In this case, changes to `Cat`, `Dog`, or any future subclasses of `Animal` will trigger the purging of the
 corresponding route.
-This allows you to define common purging behavior for all related entities by setting it up once on
+This allows you to define common purging behavior for all related entities by configuring it once
-the parent class.
+on the parent class.

 ### Explicit Mapping of Route Parameters